OSInside/kiwi/doc/source/working_with_images/custom_partitions.rst

   Mandatory filesystem configuration to create one of the supported filesystems on the partition.

+clone="number"
+  Optional setting to indicate that this partition should be cloned `number` of times.
+A clone partition is content wise an exact byte for byte copy of the origin.
+However, to avoid conflicts at boot time the UUID of any cloned partition will be made unique.
+In the sequence of partitions, the clone(s) will always be created first followed by the partition considered the origin.
+The origin partition is the one that will be referenced and used by the system

 Despite the customization options of the partition table shown above there are the following limitations: